julianamacedo1/exercise-app/README.md

 Complete 7 different exercises that can be timed or counted.

-Check off exrcises that have been completed
+Check off exrcises that have been completed.

+Enter the total minutes spent exercising.